|Funding Types||Program Summary|

 The Royal Society runs a number of funding schemes which are designed to enhance the UK science base and foster collaboration between UK-based and overseas scientists.
 Please note that the Royal Society is unable to provide funding for Masters or PhD students.

-The Royal Society of Tropical Medicine and Hygiene promotes and advances the study, control and prevention of disease in humans and other animals in the tropics.
-It currently runs five grants programmes.
+The Royal Society of Tropical Medicine and Hygiene promotes and advances the study, control and prevention of disease in humans and other animals in the tropics, and awards a number of medals in recognition of excellence in tropical medicine and global health every year.

 The Women Chemists Committee (WCC) serves the membership of the American Chemical Society.
 Our mission is to be leaders in attracting, developing and promoting women in the chemical sciences.
 There are four goals designed to fulfill the mission statement: Attract women to a profession in the chemical sciences.
 Take an advocacy position within the ACS on issues of importance to women in the chemical sciences.
 Provide leadership for career development opportunities for women in the chemical sciences.
 Promote and recognize the professional accomplishments of women in the chemical sciences.